Build a SvelteKit Markdown Blog

 Custom Error Page

-Let’s customize the error page before we deploy the site by adding +error.svelte in routes.
+Let’s customize the default error page by creating +error.svelte in routes:

 src/routes/+error.svelte